kelubo/wfbook/网络/SDN/Open_vSwitch.md

 This document lists various popular distributions packaging Open vSwitch.
 Open vSwitch is packaged by various distributions for multiple platforms and architectures.

-Note

-The packaged version available with distributions may not be latest Open vSwitch release.

 ## Debian / Ubuntu[¶](https://docs.openvswitch.org/en/latest/intro/install/distributions/#debian-ubuntu)